Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Prescription Drug Addiction and Mental Health

-Being addicted to prescription medication can make a person feel hopeless.
-They may feel that they have no control over their lives.
+Addiction to prescription medications can lead to feelings of hopelessness and a loss of control over one’s life, contributing to a cycle of dependency and mental health challenges.
 This can cause depression, anxiety, and other mental health issues.
 This can become a larger problem if there is a preexisting mental health issue.

 Prescription Drug Addiction Treatment